To help you plan your itinerary for one day in Brussels, we wrote this guide with the best things to do in the city.

 So let’s take off!

-Places to visit in Brussels in a day
+Places to visit in one day in Brussels

 These are the top tourist highlights in Brussels: